 2.1 The Issue

-Although some people claim that the observed rise in the earth’s average temperature is primarily a natural phenomenon, the Intergovernmental Panel on Climate Change (IPCC) and other organizations have concluded that much of the warming observed in recent decades is a consequence of human activity.
-Thousands of scientists from around the world assist the IPCC, which was created by the United Nations and the World Meteorological Organization in 1988, to assess thousands of scientific papers published each year and provide comprehensive scientific information about climate change, including its impacts and future risks.
+The Intergovernmental Panel on Climate Change (IPCC), and other organizations and governments have concluded that the warming observed in recent decades is a consequence of human activity.
+Thousands of scientists from around the world assist the IPCC, which was created by the United Nations and the World Meteorological Organization in 1988, to assess thousands of scientific papers published each year and provide comprehensive scientific information about climate change, including its current effects and future risks.

 Climate change poses risks not only to the environment but also to the security and livelihood of people around the world.
-These effects include rising sea levels, more extreme weather patterns, and significant damage to the earth’s ecosystems.
-If current trends continue, growing plentiful and affordable food for a rising global population could become more difficult, low-lying areas—including many of the world’s major cities—could be forced to build expensive flood defenses, and more extreme weather could threaten the health of billions of people.
+These effects include rising sea levels, greater heat extremes, more intense precipitation events, deeper droughts, stronger storms, and bigger wildfires.
+If current trends continue, growing plentiful and affordable food for a rising global population could become more difficult; populations in low-lying areas—including many of the world’s major cities—could be forced to move; and more extreme weather could threaten the health of billions of people.
 Climate change is also a threat multiplier with the potential to undermine human security, which in turn can destabilize governments and render humanitarian crises more acute around the world.

-Domestic and international policy changes can reduce greenhouse gas emissions could be addressed through policy at both domestic and international levels, but emissions from any country affect the overall level of warming will increase.
+Domestic and international policy changes can reduce greenhouse gas emissions, but, if countries creating significant emissions fail to act, the overall level of warming will increase.
 Countries have reached multiple international agreements on climate change in recent years, including the 2015 Paris Agreement, which aims to reduce emissions globally to keep warming well below 2°C and, given the grave risks of climate change, to strive for 1.5°C. However, reducing greenhouse gas emissions worldwide will not be easy.
-Modern economies depend on fossil fuels.
-Output from alternative energy sources such as solar and wind energy is growing but not enough to fully replace fossil fuels yet, and currently available measures to increase energy efficiency are costly and time-consuming.
+Modern economies depend on fossil fuels for electricity and transportation.
+Output from alternative sources such as solar and wind energy is growing but not enough to fully replace fossil fuels yet, and currently available measures to increase energy efficiency are costly and time-consuming.
 Climate change, moreover, is a difficult issue for policymakers.
-The questions of whether, how, and how fast emissions should be cut, who should bear the costs of doing so, and how those harmed by both climate change and climate change mitigation should be compensated have no simple answers.
+The questions of how to cut emissions and prepare for climate repercussions, and who should bear the costs, have few simple answers.